Do you have trouble remembering?

-The number shape associations work in exactly the same way as presented within the previous section.
-However instead of matching numbers with rhyming words, you are instead matching numbers with shapes that in some way resemble these numbers in visual form.
+The number shape associations work in exactly the same way as presented in the previous section.
+However, instead of matching numbers with rhyming words, you are instead matching numbers with shapes that in some way resemble these numbers in visual form.

 Please view the IQ Matrix map at the top of this post for a visual representation of the relative associations.

 Number shape associations allow you to associate numbers with related shapes.
 Here are some examples:

 - 3 = Heart (on its side)

 - 6 = Elephant Trunk

 - 7 = Boomerang